• Menu

 Donated by Compeer Financial

-Compeer Financial is a member- owned Farm Credit cooperative serving and supporting agriculture and rural communities.
-The $18 billion organization provides loans, leases, risk management and other financial services throughout 144 counties in Illinois, Minnesota and Wisconsin.
+Compeer Financial is a member-owned Farm Credit cooperative serving and supporting agriculture and rural communities.
+The $30 billion organization provides loans, leases, risk management and other financial services throughout 144 counties in Illinois, Minnesota and Wisconsin.
 Based in the Upper Midwest, Compeer Financial exists to champion the hopes and dreams of rural America, while providing personalized service and expertise to clients and the agriculture industry.
-Compeer Financial is the third largest member of the Farm Credit System, a nationwide network of lending institutions that support rural communities and agriculture with reliable, consistent credit and financial services.
+Compeer Financial is the third largest cooperative of the Farm Credit System, a nationwide network of lending institutions supporting agriculture and rural communities with reliable, consistent credit and financial services.
 Steve Pomerenke will be the mentor for this heifer and recipient.

 Category: Uncategorized